Prop 68 Statewide Park Program $8.5 Million Grant

 - 8 foot wide DG path on the north side of the channel from Rose Street to Midway

 - Trash/recycling receptacles, dog waste bag stations, water filling stations

-- Approximately 0.33 acres of landscaping and up to 11 trees with irrigation
+- Approximately 0.33 acres of landscaping and trees with irrigation

 Escondido Creek Trail Street Crossing Improvements Project